Aetopia/Lunar-Client-Lite-Launcher/README.md

 # Lunar-Client-Lite-Launcher
-## Known Issues
-I have been getting multiple reports where LC Lite will prompt to install Lunar Client even though it is installed.
-Fix: Create a new user account and run `LCL.exe` until you are able to access the GUI.

 ## What is Lunar Client Lite?
 Lunar Client Lite is a simple lightweight and unlocked launcher which features the following:
 1. Quick Version Switching